tfp-photonics/treams/docs/examples.rst

    :language: python
    :lines: 7-16

-Here we simply set the wavelength to `1000`.
+Here, we simply set the wavelength to `1000`.
 For our constant material parameters we can choose the scale of wavelength and sphere radii arbitrarily, but for our example we could simply assume e.g. the unit of the wavelength and the radii to be nanometers.
 Up to now we only defined parameters, now we want to create the T-matrices.
 For convenience we store the T-matrices in a simple list: